nichollsh/AGNI/docs/src/setup.md

 julia ./test/runtests.jl
 ```
 This will print information on whether tests passed or failed.

+## Coupling with FastChem
+This can be enabled using the configuration file parameter `composition.chem_type`.
+Of
+course, it is first necessary to setup FastChem, which can be done by running
+`source src/get_fastchem.sh` and then setting the `FC_DIR` environment variable.

 ## Using the code
 See [Running the model](@ref) for information on using the code.